 Show Notes:

-In this episode, Amy and Bob talk about several colorful characters who populated Tokyo back in the day, including strong women such like Australian bar hostess Maggie, who became famous for using scissors to cut off the neckties of customers’, and a female yakuza gangster who carried a revolver in her purse.
+Bob talks about several colorful characters who populated Tokyo in the 60s and 70s, including strong women like Australian bar hostess Maggie, who became famous for using scissors to cut off the neckties of customers, and a female yakuza gangster who carried a revolver in her purse.
 And if you think Japan doesn’t have a drug problem, think again.
-Whiting talks about North Korean drug- smuggling and its contribution to a surging number of meth users in the country.
-Lastly, while most tourists to Japan can’t help but be impressed by Japanese taxi drivers who wear white gloves and offer impeccably polite service, things weren’t always that way for taxis in Japan.
-In fact, taxi drivers used to be rude, dirty and reportedly, the job was so loathsome that Japanese wives were embarrassed to tell people their husbands were taxi drivers!
-Whiting tells us about the MK Taxi company, started by a Korean who was determined to change all that.
+Whiting talks about North Korean drug-smuggling and its contribution to a surging number of meth users in the country.
+Lastly, while most tourists to Japan can’t help but be impressed by Japanese taxi drivers who wear white gloves and offer impeccably polite service, things weren’t always so good when hailing a cab in Japan.
+In fact, drivers used to be rude, dirty and reportedly, the job was so loathsome that Japanese wives were embarrassed to tell people their husbands were taxi drivers!
+As Whiting tells us, that all changed with the MK Taxi company, started by a Korean determined to put a new face on ride hailing.

 At the end of the podcast, Whiting tells us what he’s reading right now: